davetron5000/naildrivin5.com/_posts/2016-10-19-angular-rails-postgres-bootstrap-second-edition.md

 Angular 2's setup was painful, but it's a much nicer framework than Angular 1, and requires a lot less plumbing and decision-making than React (based on my limited experience with React).

-The skills you learn in this book will let you sole a *wide* variety of problems quickly, cleanly, and efficiently, using modern and powerful tools.
+The skills you learn in this book will let you solve a *wide* variety of problems quickly, cleanly, and efficiently, using modern and powerful tools.

 [Buy the beta now!](https://pragprog.com/book/dcbang2/rails-angular-postgres-and-bootstrap-second-edition)